Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the duration MAY fluctuate to compensate
         for non-integer frame rates.
-By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue SHOULD be avoided.
+By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
      4. The fragment durations SHOULD be between approximately 1 and 6 seconds.
-     5. The fragments formatted as fragmented MP4 stream SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer
+     5. The fragmented MP4 stream SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer